 THDA shall award up to 50 additional points to applications submitted from areas where the amount of THDA and HOME funding is below the state average.
-The formula for awarding these points is based on the percentage of 2004, 2005 and 2006 HOME dollars awarded in each county.
-For multi-county projects, this score is calculated proportionately according to the number of units in each county.
+The formula for awarding these points is based on the percentage of 2007, 2008 and 2009 HOME dollars awarded in each county.

-4. DISASTER AREAS
+4. DISASTER AREAS 10 points